nixworks/public/news/2010/05/3/index.md

 ##### President
 ### [Iranian President Mahmoud Ahmadinejad and United States Secretary of State Hillary Clinton exchange criticism of each other's countries nuclear policies at the opening of the Nuclear Non-proliferation Treaty Review Conference at the United Nations Headquarters in New York. ](/news/2010/05/3/iranian-president-mahmoud-ahmadinejad-and-united-states-secretary-of-state-hillary-clinton-exchange-criticism-of-each-otheras-countries-nu.md)
-_Context: Review Conference, United Nations Headquarters, New York City, United States Secretary of State, Mahmoud Ahmadinejad, Hillary Clinton, Nuclear Non-proliferation Treaty, President_
+_Context: New York City, Mahmoud Ahmadinejad, United Nations Headquarters, United States Secretary of State, Hillary Clinton, Nuclear Non-proliferation Treaty, President, Review Conference_

 ##### Australia
 ### [Australian mining stocks plummet after the government passes a new 40% profit tax on the industry.
 International mining companies warn that many new mining projects may be canceled. ](/news/2010/05/3/australian-mining-stocks-plummet-after-the-government-passes-a-new-40-profit-tax-on-the-industry-international-mining-companies-warn-that.md)